jmular/sql_query_examples/README.md

 # sql_query_examples
-This repository includes tutorials and examples questions I made to help others in my lab with cleaning data and pulling queries using BigQuery
+This repository includes tutorials and examples questions I made to help others with cleaning data and pulling queries using BigQuery

 Tutorials and Walkthrough Includes: